bradrhodes/GithubDocSync/README.md

 This page demonstrates a method of getting documentation from readme.md (or other docs) from github and displaying it in github pages in order to maintain documentation in only one place.

-This example uses JQuery.
-For a no-JQuery version go [here](noJQuery.html).
+This is the markdown for the JQuery example.
+For the no-JQuery example markdown, see [joJQuery.md](https://github.com/bradrhodes/GithubDocSync/blob/master/noJQuery.md)

 ### Motivation